MBetters/iceglobe.github.io/index.md

-Mayna and Ezra,
+Mayna and Ezra

-HitBox- M- Small E- Large,
+HitBox- M- Small E- Large

 Passive Ability- Soul Link.
 When staring at a teammate, press the alternate use button and she will teleport to them if close enough.